Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Geometry-Aware Training

-\paragraph{Implementation Note.} The reported runtimes correspond to a reference Python implementation without low-level kernel optimization.
+As can be observed from the results in Table~\ref{tab:runtime}, once correspondences are available, graph-based pose regression produces significantly faster forward passes than image-based regression networks.
+GIN-based models achieve the lowest inference latency due to lightweight aggregation and the absence of attention computation.
+Although graph construction introduces additional overhead, relational propagation itself remains computationally efficient.
+The reported runtimes correspond to a reference Python implementation without low-level kernel optimization.
 Graph construction is currently executed using CPU-based neighbor search and filtering, which increases latency.
 In practice, GPU-based graph building, fused message-passing kernels, and deployment frameworks such as TensorRT are expected to reduce both graph construction time and inference latency.
 These results suggest that correspondence extraction and graph building dominate the computational cost, while relational pose inference remains lightweight.